 If you refuse to take a chemical test—through breath, blood, or urine—then your license can be suspended for up to a year.
-If this is your second time refusing to take a chemical test to determine your blood alcohol content level then you may be facing a two year suspension.
+If this is your second time refusing to take a chemical test to determine your blood alcohol content level then you may be facing a two-year suspension.
 If it is your third time refusing to take a chemical test, then you may be facing a three years suspension.

 3. High Costs

 Getting a DUI is an expensive exercise.
-In addition to the fees you are charged with as a consequence to the offense, you must also consider the other fees associated with such an offense: towing fees; time spent from work; court costs, and drivers license reinstatement fees as well as any legal fees if you choose to hire a lawyer.
+In addition to the fees you are charged with as a consequence of the offense, you must also consider the other fees associated with such an offense: towing fees; time spent from work; court costs, and drivers license reinstatement fees as well as any legal fees if you choose to hire a lawyer.

 4. Criminal History Records

 This could arguably be the most important reason that you don’t want to be convicted of a DUI.
-Just one DUI on your criminal record can have a long lasting impact on your life—particularly when it comes to gaining new employment.
-A criminal record can be a deal breaker for many companies and will often result in their inability or unwillingness to hire you.
+Just one DUI on your criminal record can have a long-lasting impact on your life—particularly when it comes to gaining new employment.
+A criminal record can be a deal-breaker for many companies and will often result in their inability or unwillingness to hire you.
 Even companies that do not require you to drive for the position you are interested in are often unable to hire people with criminal records based on their standard company policies.

 5. Social Impact

 The social impact of having a criminal record can be devastating.
 There may stigmas associated with DUIs and often lead to people feeling alienated and/or judged by others.
 This can be a devastating result of a DUI that may only have been a simple mistake or misunderstanding.

 Hiring a lawyer is imperative when it comes to fighting a DUI.
 The effects of a criminal record are far-reaching and hard to deal with.
 When hiring an experienced lawyer, you can rest assured that those who are specifically trained to fight and mitigate DUI charges are treating your case with the utmost importance.